-The influenza notification rate has generally decreased in all regions (Figure 6).
+The influenza notification rate has generally decreased in all regions in the past week (Figure 6).

 Figure 6.
 7-day moving average of influenza notifications per 100,000 people in WA by health region, 2022 YTD

 Note: This graph shows the 7-day moving average of influenza cases per 100,000 people in the WA health regions for 2022 by date of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.